Jeju Island South Korea

 The Haenyeo

 Jeju’s haenyeo are the female free divers who have worked the coastal waters for centuries, diving without equipment to depths of 10 metres or more to harvest abalone, sea urchin, conch, and seaweed.
-There are still several thousand active haenyeo, though the practice is declining as younger generations pursue other work.
-UNESCO designated the haenyeo culture as an Intangible Cultural Heritage in 2016.
+Several thousand remain active, though the tradition is in gradual decline as younger generations pursue other work.
+UNESCO recognised haenyeo culture as an Intangible Cultural Heritage in 2016.

-You can watch haenyeo working from various points along the coast, particularly around Udo Island and in Seongsan.
-The Haenyeo Museum in Gujwa is small but well-presented and covers the history and techniques without over-romanticising.
-Haenyeo-run seafood restaurants sell the day’s catch directly and are worth seeking out; abalone porridge is the traditional Jeju breakfast.
+Watch them work from various points along the coast, particularly around Udo Island and near Seongsan.
+The Haenyeo Museum in Gujwa is small but competently curated and covers the history and techniques without excessive romanticism.
+Haenyeo-run seafood restaurants sell the day’s catch directly.
+Abalone porridge, jeonbok juk, is the traditional Jeju breakfast and the best version you will eat will almost certainly be from one of these small harbour-side places.

 Food Worth Seeking Out

-Heuk Dwaeji (black pork) is Jeju’s most famous local ingredient.
-The black Jeju pigs have a different fat composition and a more pronounced flavour than mainland Korean pork.
-Samgyeopsal (thick-cut pork belly) grilled over charcoal, eaten with doenjang paste and fresh vegetables, is the standard preparation.
-Numerous restaurants in Jeju City’s black pork street (Heuk Dwaeji Geori) specialise in it; expect to pay around 20,000-30,000 KRW per person for a proper meal.
+Heuk Dwaeji (black pork) is Jeju’s most celebrated local ingredient.
+The black Jeju pig has a different fat composition and a more pronounced flavour than mainland Korean pork.
+Thick-cut pork belly, samgyeopsal, grilled over charcoal and eaten with doenjang paste and fresh vegetables is the standard.
+Jeju City’s black pork street, Heuk Dwaeji Geori, has concentrated the best options in one walkable strip.
+Plan to spend around 20,000 to 30,000 KRW per person for a proper meal.
+Go hungry.

-Galchi jorim is a spicy braised hairtail fish dish that is a Jeju staple.
-Jeonbok juk (abalone porridge) is richer and more umami-forward than it sounds, particularly versions made with haenyeo-harvested abalone.
-Jeju tangerines (hallabong and various hybrids) are available October through spring and sold from roadside stalls; they are very good and considerably cheaper than in Seoul.
+Galchi jorim, spicy braised hairtail fish, is a Jeju staple and the kind of dish that tastes best eaten fast while it’s still sizzling.
+Jeonbok juk, abalone porridge, is richer and more umami-forward than it sounds, especially versions made with haenyeo-harvested abalone.
+Hallabong tangerines and their hybrid cousins are in season October through spring and sold cheaply from roadside stalls.
+They are noticeably better than anything you will find in Seoul.

 Getting Around